chandranakshay/multiscale_fluid_solver/README.md

 Some portions of the code are SIMD vectorized and require avx support.

 Physical domain layout: The code is written only for the channel flow geometry (default setup: gravity driven flow) with the DSMC region restricted to tunable equal widths from either walls.
-The LB solver governs the rest of the domain.
+The LB solver governs the rest of the domain.sdasda